grafana/grafana/contribute/UPGRADING_DEPENDENCIES.md

 # Guide to upgrading dependencies

 Upgrading Go or Node.js requires making changes in many different files.
-Refer to the list below for more information.
+Refer to the following list for more information.

 ## Go